Archaeology Under the Canopy

 Archaeology Under the Canopy is a conservation strategy developed by Dr. Anabel Ford for the preservation of pre-Columbian Maya monuments at the archeological site El Pilar, an ancient Maya center on the border of Belize and Guatemala.
-This style of conservation encourages the conservation of rainforest foliage for the protection of monuments and the strategic exposure of ancient structures.
+This style of conservation encourages the conservation of Maya forest foliage for the protection of monuments and the strategic exposure of ancient structures.

 Objective

 The objective of Archaeology Under the Canopy is to preserve Maya cultural heritage by protecting the forest canopy guarding ancient Maya artifacts and monuments from damaging elements.
 The El Pilar Archaeological Reserve for Flora and Fauna practices this conservation strategy and treats the forest as if it was another piece of ancient Maya civilization.
 This conservation strategy aims to become an example for other future projects by showing the benefits of cooperating with nature rather than destroying it.
 With the increasing support of Archaeology Under the Canopy, the knowledge of environmental conservation for cultural conservation can spread and potentially improve other ancient sites around the world.